$H^2$-conformal approximation of Miura surfaces: Continuous equations

-\end{hyp} The main result of this section is the following \begin{theorem}[Existence of a regular solution] Under Hypothesis \ref{hyp:uniform ellipticity}, there exists $\varphi \in V_D$, solution of \eqref{eq:nonlinear operator eq}.
-Also $\varphi$ has some extra regularity.
-Indeed, there exists $\alpha \in (0,1)$, $\varphi \in \left(\mathcal{C}^{2,\alpha}(\Omega)\right)^3$. \end{theorem} The proof will follow a similar path to the proof of \cite[Theorem 12.5]{gilbarg2015elliptic}.
-It consists in getting regularity from the linear equation obtained by freezing the coefficients of $A(\varphi)$ and then using a fixed point argument.
+The main result of this section is Theorem \ref{th:existence} below.
+The proof will follow a similar path to the proof of \cite[Theorem 12.5]{gilbarg2015elliptic}.
+It consists in getting regularity from the linear equation obtained by freezing the coefficients of $\bar{A}(\varphi)$ and then using a fixed point argument.